Ty Norris: Michael Waltrip Racing (2005–2015)

 In 2013, Norris was involved in controversy after the Federated Auto Parts 400, where he was serving as spotter for Brian Vickers.
 After MWR driver Clint Bowyer spun out to force a caution, Norris directed Vickers to pit on the restart in order to help another MWR driver Martin Truex Jr. win the tiebreaker for a spot in the Chase for the Sprint Cup with Ryan Newman.
 As it developed, Newman was pushed so far back in the pitting cycle that he lost several positions and ultimately finished third, not high enough to break the tie with Truex.
 On September 9, NASCAR decided to suspend Norris indefinitely, determining that his order to have Vickers pit was a deliberate attempt to manipulate the Chase standings.
 It also docked all three MWR teams 50 driver/owner points before all point totals were reset for the Chase—a move which knocked Truex Jr. out of the Chase in favor of Newman.
 MWR was also fined a NASCAR-record $300,000.

 Following the incident at Richmond and the hefty fine that followed, NASCAR suspended Norris indefinitely from all competition.
 Norris was reinstated after ten races and soon returned to MWR.
 He would act as a spotter for Vickers for a few races before transitioning to a public/sponsor relations position.
 However, MWR was never able to fully recover after the penalties and was eventually forced to close its doors in 2015.

 Spire Sports + Entertainment (2015–2020)

 In late 2015, he joined marketing agency Spire Sports + Entertainment, eventually becoming president of the firm.
 When Spire expanded to form a Cup team in 2018, they picked up Norris as the president of the new Spire Motorsports.
 As of 2020, Norris was no longer listed on Spire's website in any capacity.

-Trackhouse Racing Team (2021)
+Trackhouse Racing and Kaulig Racing (2021–present)

-In 2020 it was reported that Ty Norris was a partner in Justin Marks' Trackhouse Racing Team, who competes in the NASCAR Cup Series.
+In 2020 it was reported that Norris was a partner in Justin Marks' Trackhouse Racing, who competes in the NASCAR Cup Series.
+In September 2024, he left Trackhouse for Kaulig Racing to become their Chief Business Officer.